jwplayer/jwplayer/README.md

 > Plays everywhere, every time.

  Live on over 2 million sites with 1.3 billion unique plays per month, JW Player is the solution for seamless video playback across browsers and media types.
-Open-source, hackable, and performant, it empowers the developer to interact with video programmatically to create unique and awesome user experiences.
+It empowers the developer to interact with video programmatically to create unique and awesome user experiences.

 ## Official Documentation
  - [Developer Portal](https://developer.jwplayer.com/)